Milkmanlamp/ephemeral-runner-aws-project/README.md

 ## Project Plan

 The goal of this project is to create a practical solution for optimizing CI/CD workflows.
 Industry costs for runners can rack up quickly if they are left running constantly.
-I read that it is more cost-efficient to have AWS host the runners using **EC2 Spot Instances** that die after a job is done.
+I read that it is more cost-efficient to have AWS host the runners using **Spot pricing** that die after a job is done.
 Im going to try that wirh fargate spot/ecs as i beleive i might be able to save costs this way

 I mainly wanted to do this project because I think resume projects should solve a problem that is actually faced in the job you are going for.
 It shouldn't just be a project that shows you know the services, but one that shows you know how to figure out problems and work with the services in the context of the role.